wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/3-plan-and-design-auto-attendants.md

 Implementation of the design in the earlier diagram is presented in the steps that follow.
 This implementation uses text-to-speech for the scripts.
 Phone System has a built-in text to speech engine so you have the option of listening to your final text to determine whether it conveys the impression you want.
 If not, it's up to you whether to record your own prompts using recording software or have a professional voice-over artist use your scripts to record audio files.

-Create the following auto attendant, and set its general information.
+Create the following auto attendant and set its general information.

 :::image type="content" source="../media/3-auto-attendant-step1.png" alt-text="Create Auto Attendant":::